yuhui1208/api/types/interfaces/_packages_types_src_types_interfaces_.iu8a.md

 ▪`Optional`  **thisArg**: *any*

-An object to which the this keyword can refer in the callbackfn function.
+An object to which the this keyword can refer in the predicate function.
 If thisArg is omitted, undefined is used as the this value.

 **Returns:** *boolean*